LsBodino/PamplemousseCMS/README.md

 ## PamplemousseCMS joined the game

 Pamplemousse is a basic, simplistic and open source CMS.
 It is very simple to install and use, it is thought to be editable and customizable very easily for beginners or developers.
 Pamplemousse is above all a community project, all our developer friends can participate in the contribution of the project.

 Why make complicated?
 Download the useful, join the Pamplemousse.

+Version: UP6.

 ### >_ Installation (UP3 and +)